lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 *	Using the NTP protocol over the Internet to synchronize with a time server.
 *	Some manual way to synchronize the time.

-At this point the NTP protocol and manual synchronization are used as an strategy, the manual synchronization is the simplest and quickest to implement, it can be implemented on a minimum rp2040 configuration without any TCP/IP connectivity, the later having a rp2040_W model as a pre-requisite.
+At this point the NTP protocol and manual synchronization has been adopted as viable strategies, however nothing in the hardware limit the future adoption of other means such as GPS or RTC based synchronization.

-### Time Zone

-Time zone can be set by modifying the **#define TIMEZONE x** statement which is the amount of hours to be added or substracted to the UTC time provided by the system clock.
-Without it the hour will be displayed as UTC.

-The system clock once calibrated to be synchronized at the second 0/15/30 or 45 of the minute has no effect on the FT8 decoding.

 ### Manual time synchronization

+The manual synchronization is the simplest and quickest to implement, it can be implemented on a minimum rp2040 configuration without any TCP/IP connectivity, the later having a rp2040_W model as a pre-requisite.

 With a manual synchronization Upon startup the rp2040 board starts it's internal clock is set arbitrarly to zero.
-However, if the UP button is found pressed while performing the initial firmware setup the processing is held (all LEDs blinking signals that situation).
+However, if the **UP** button is found pressed while performing the initial firmware setup the processing is held (all LEDs blinking signals that situation).
 The button can be held pressed until the top of the minute and when released the internal clock is set to 00:00:00 and therefore left synchronized.

 To operate FT8 the actual time isn't needed, other administrative pursposes such as a log might require that, but the protocol itself needs to identify within a 1 sec precision the seconds 0,15,30 and 45 of each minute; once synchronized the internal clock is precise enough to do that.

-The synchronization is volatile and therefore needs to be performed everytime the board is powered, but it can be done with any celular phone or other precise time source (synchronized with a time server) where the second 00 of each minute can be precisely spot.
+The manual synchronization is volatile and therefore needs to be performed everytime the board is powered, but it can be done with any celular phone or other precise time source (synchronized with a time server) where the second 00 of each minute can be precisely spot.

 ```